RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 ```

 The function `simdat_crossed` generates a balanced fully crossed design.
 Unfortunately, our original design is not balanced fully crossed.
 Every subject saw an image only once, thus in one of eight possible conditions.
 To simulate that we only keep one of every eight lines.

 We sort the dataframe to enable easier selection

 ```@example Main
-fake_kb07_df = sort(fake_kb07_df, [:subj, :item, :load, :prec, :spkr])
-nothing # hide
+sort!(fake_kb07_df, [:subj, :item, :load, :prec, :spkr]) nothing # hide
 ```

 In order to select only the relevant rows of the data set we define an index which represents a random choice of one of every eight rows.
 First we generate a vector `idx` which represents which row to keep in each set of 8.

 ```@example Main
-len = convert(Int64,(length(fake_kb07)/8))
+len = div(length(fake_kb07), 8) # integer division
-idx = rand(rng, collect(1:8) , len)
+idx = rand(rng, 1:8 , len)
+show(idx)
 ```

 Then we create an array `A`, of the same length that is populated multiples of the number 8.
 Added together `A` and `idx` give the indexes of one row from each set of 8s.

 ```@example Main
 A = repeat([8], inner=len-1)
-A = append!( [0], A )
+push!(A, 0)
 A = cumsum(A)
-idx = idx+A
+idx = idx .+ A
+show(idx)
 ```

 Reduce the balanced fully crossed design to the original experimental design: